retreat-of-tbd/retreat-of-tbd.github.io/tbd5.md

 This is the core team that finds the venue, sends out the invitations, and helps set the stage so that you can fill it with your magic.

+- Blaze Creature
 - Lindsay Christensen
 - Laura Coon
-- Blaze Creature
-- Samara Lerman
 - Jeremy Lightsmith
 - Milan Prince
+- Samara Lerman
+- Valkyrie JS

 ![](/images/bighouselodge-front-door.webp)
 ![](/images/bighouselodge-living-room.webp)